Latino voters have a lot on their minds about the midterms. Here's what they said.

 To vote or not to vote

 Not everyone has voting on their mind.
-Carlos Santiago, 38, of Bridgeport, Connecticut, works at a pasta factory in Stamford.
+Carlos Santiago, 38, of Bridgeport, Connecticut, works at a pasta factory in Stratford.

 He relocated to Bridgeport — which has one of the largest Puerto Rican populations in the state — after Hurricane Maria destroyed his house in Isabela, Puerto Rico.